 Type 1 diabetes mellitus is the result of the loss of beta cells leading to severe insulin deficiency.
 Beta cell loss is caused by a T-cell-mediated autoimmune attack for reasons that are not yet understood.
 However, genetics and environmental factors appear to play definite roles.
 It is interesting to note that if one identical twin gets diabetes type I, the other twin will only get it about 50% of the time.
 This suggests that while genes are important, environmental factors have just as important of a role.
 Environmental factors probably “trigger” diabetes in genetically susceptible individuals.
 For example, scientists have shown that humans can experience as much as a 10 fold increase in the risk of diabetes type I just by moving to a different area that has a documented higher incidence of the disease.
 Perhaps it is diet.
 Some controversial claims suggest that wheat and wheat products can increase the risk of diabetes type I. Dairy milk (particularly the milk proteins) have also been blamed.
 The theory is that these dietary proteins are handled in the gut by bacteria that result in the production of antigens that look like beta cell antigens.
 The result is the production of antibodies and that accidental attack of beta cells.
 Lack of Vitamin D has also been blamed for development of the disease.
 Vitamin D is very important for proper and healthy immune function and a lack of Vitamin D can be associated with a host of abnormal immune responses.
 Viruses have also been blamed as triggering agents for the onset of diabetes type I. This theory suggests that certain viral diseases may stimulate a flurry of antibody production and in some cases these antibodies may accidentally attack beta cells.
 Studies that look at these type of environmental risk factors are usually correlative and lack the ability to show cause and effect.
 Thus, the actual contribution of environmental risk factors to diabetes type I risk is frequently controversial.

 Type 1 diabetes accounts for about 10% of all cases of diabetes mellitus and usually affects the individual before 14 years of age.
 Even though the blood glucose levels are extremely high, without insulin, many cells cannot access the glucose, and as a result, they send signals requesting more glucose.
 Ironically, other hormones are released (cortisol, glucagon, epinephrine) in response to the signals requesting more glucose, which worsens the situation.
 If the body "thinks" that it doesn't have enough glucose then it breaks down other substances (proteins or lipids) to provide substrates for glucose production (gluconeogenesis).
 With an increase in substrates, the liver frantically works to convert them to glucose, and over time, the increased load overwhelms the liver enzymes and bi-products such as ketone bodies begin to accumulate.
 Ketone bodies re-enter the circulation and can create a condition called ketoacidosis (low blood pH).
-To increase the movement of fat from the adipose tissue to the liver requires the excessive use of LDLs which can build up and contribute to plaque formation.
 The constant breakdown of fats and proteins results in profound weight loss or wasting.

 Acute symptoms include (*Note: these symptoms are manifested in both type I and II diabetics but type II is more chronic and takes longer to develop).